earlephilhower/arduino-pico/README.md

 2.0 beta Arduino please install the release 1.8 version beforehand to ensure needed device drivers are present.
 (See #20 for more details.)

-**Raspberry Pi 3/4 Users**:  Sorry, but there is no support for your computer at this time.
-I am in need of a more modern GCC cross-compiler than is available from the Raspbery PI repo (gcc 4.xxx) in order to build the compiler for your systems.
-Any help finding such a cross-compiler would be appreciated.

 Open up the Arduino IDE and go to File->Preferences.